Skip to content

 • Tie: The easiest way to tie your tenderloin is to use smaller pieces of kitchen twine and tie a string around the meat every couple of inches.
 This holds the meat together so that the meat cooks evenly.

-How to Cook Beef Tenderloin
+How to Make Beef Tenderloin Perfectly Every Time

-1. Season the meat.
-If you decided not to add the dry rub ahead of time, generously rub the meat with salt and pepper until well coated, then allow it to sit at room temperature.
+Generously rub the meat with salt and pepper until well coated, then allow it to sit at room temperature.
 Don’t add cold meat to a hot pan as it will stick and bring down the temperature of the pan.

-2. Heat the skillet.
 While the oven is preheating to 425°F heat oil over medium-high heat in a large, cast-iron skillet.
 I use an oven-safe pan so I can easily transfer it from stovetop to the oven.
 This is the same trick I use to cook steak in the oven.

-3. Sear the meat.
 Add the beef to the hot pan searing each side until golden brown all over.
 This should be about 6-8 minutes, turning occasionally as it cooks.

-4. Mix the compound butter.
 In a small bowl, mix the butter, minced garlic, mustard, and rosemary until combined.

-How Long to Cook Roast Beef Tenderloin
+How Long to Cook Beef Tenderloin

 • Rare: pull at 120°F; serve at 125°F